alexvolok/alexvolok.github.io/_posts/2019-12-27-adfv2-rest-api-part3-mapping-pagination.md

 <img src="/assets/images/posts/adf-rest-p3/step1-3.png" alt="Step 1-3" />

-However, the data source contains more than 500 rows and the details page shows that only one object was read during fetching from REST.
+However, the data source contains way more than 500 rows and the details page shows that only one object was read during fetching from API.
 This means that only a single page was processed:

 <img src="/assets/images/posts/adf-rest-p3/step1-4.png" alt="Step 1-4" />